 - Navigate to https://nextcloud.com/install/#instructions-server in a browser.

-- Right click the Download Nextcloud button, and click copy link address.
+- Right click the Download Nextcloud button.
+From the dropdown menu click 'copy link address'.

 - In your root shell run the following (change the version to the link you just copied).

 This will download a compressed copy of the Nextcloud application.